Decrease Tier 4 Engine Idle Time in Your Work Truck Fleet

 There’s a better option.
-All-in-one work truck solutions available on the market today allow companies to turn off their work trucks — and still run the tools needed to get the job done efficiently.
+EnPak® all-in-ones allow companies to turn off their trucks — and still run the tools needed to get the job done efficiently.

 A need to reduce idle time

 The Environmental Protection Agency's Tier 4 regulations designed to reduce exhaust emissions typically require the use of diesel particulate filters (DPFs).
 Excessive idling isn’t good for Tier 4–compliant engines because it causes a buildup of particulates in the filters.
-As the filters clog, they require more frequent cleaning through a regeneration cycle, which heats and burns off much of the material blocking the filter.
+As the filters clog, they require more frequent cleaning.
+This happens through a regeneration cycle that heats and burns off much of the material blocking the filter.

 The remaining particulate matter not burned off through the regeneration process can lead to increased regen time, poor fuel economy, reduced power output and costly engine damage.
 This remaining material can be cleaned through a specialized process but requires the removal of the DPF from the engine and shipment to a servicing facility.
-Each DPF can cost thousands of dollars, so any efforts that can help prolong filter life, such as decreasing the engine idle time, can help companies reduce operating costs and downtime.
+Each DPF can cost thousands of dollars.
+Any efforts that can help prolong filter life, such as decreasing engine idle time, can help reduce operating costs and downtime.

 Missing or ignoring the regeneration notification can result in very costly downtime, Klemisch says.
 In addition, when a truck engine shuts down due to a missed regeneration, it may need to be towed to the dealership for maintenance.
 This impacts how many tools and trucks a company has available to get work done.

-Choosing an all-in-one work truck solution, like the Miller® EnPak® A28GBW, allows companies to significantly reduce idle time, as well as the wear and tear on truck engines and service expenses on emissions-control equipment.
-The EnPak A28 integrated power system allows crews to work with the truck turned off because the unit provides compressed air to power jobsite tools, a generator, battery charge and crank assist, and a stick welder.
+Choosing an all-in-one work truck solution allows companies to decrease truck engine idle time by up to 75%.
+It also reduce the wear and tear on truck engines and service expenses on emissions-control equipment.
+The EnPak A30 power system allows crews to work with the truck turned off.
+The unit provides compressed air to power jobsite tools, a generator, battery charge and crank assist, and a multiprocess welder.

 A solution with numerous benefits

-Eliminating the need to leave a truck engine running to act as the power source for jobsite tools results in numerous benefits — some related to Tier 4 and some that go beyond that.
+Eliminating the need to run a truck engine to act as the power source for jobsite tools results in numerous benefits — some related to Tier 4 and some that go beyond that.

-- Reduced engine wear: Many fleet managers are starting to monitor miles per engine hour.
-A general rule of thumb in the industry is that one hour of engine idle time is equal to 30 miles on the road.
+- Reduced engine wear: Many fleet managers monitor miles per engine hour.
+A rule of thumb is that one hour of engine idle time is equal to 30 miles on the road.
 While 30 miles on the road in an urban area is very different than 30 miles on the road in a rural area, the bottom line remains the same: Reducing hours spent idling results in a reduction of total hours on the chassis.

 - Extended asset life: Reducing the amount of time an engine spends idling helps prolong the life of the truck.
 After implementing EnPak solutions on its work trucks, one company expected truck chassis life to increase from the typical seven or eight years to 10 or 12 years, given the reduction in idle time.

-- Reduced maintenance and service needs: Less idle time also means that engine maintenance schedules can be extended — saving time and money and reducing the amount of downtime for service.
+- Reduced maintenance and service needs: Less idle time also means that engine maintenance schedules can be extended.
+This saves time and money and reduces the amount of downtime for service.

 - Lower fuel costs: Investing in an all-in-one work truck solution can help lower fuel costs by allowing fleet managers to turn off the truck.
-In addition, an all-in-one solution such as the EnPak A28 can take the place of having separate air compressor and welder/generator units, which results in a lighter weight truck.
-Having a lighter truck can help reduce fuel costs while also providing more available payload space for other tools or parts.
+In addition, all-in-one solutions such as the EnPak A30 can take the place of having separate air compressor and welder/generator units.
+This results in a lighter weight truck, which can help reduce fuel costs while providing more available payload space for other tools or parts.